-- McQueen starts off with this attitude but has dropped it by the end of the film.
+- McQueen starts off with this attitude but has changed ways by the end of the film.

 - Doc too, when he contacts the press to tell them of McQueen's location and get him out of the town.
 Sally calls him out on it.

 - Chick Hicks is evidently 10 times worse than Lightning is, even before the rookie ended up in Radiator Springs.

 - It's Raining Salesmen: Because Radiator Springs is virtually a ghost town due to I-40 bypassing it, the locals refer to anyone they notice about to pass through town as "a customer" to whom everyone tries to sell their products and services.

 - Lightning McQueen starts out as a jerk to everyone else, but becomes likable by the end of the movie.

 - Karmic Death: Done figuratively.
 In the end, Chick Hicks wins the Piston Cup, but in doing so his Pride, Wrath, and Ambition have revealed him to be a poor sport to the rest of the world.
 His career dies a metaphoric — yet very karmic — death as a result.